vincent-recharge/recharge-widget-advanced-customizations/README.md

 Extension of Recharge's turnkey Subscription Widget.
 It produces a **subscription-first** layout: selling plans render as stacked cards, and the one-time purchase option appears last as a quiet link that adds the item to the cart via AJAX.

+**Notice & Scope of Support**
+- **Starter Template Only:** This repository provides an example architecture and boilerplate code.
+It is not a complete, production-tested solution.
+- **User Responsibility:** Users and developers are responsible for extending, debugging, and maintaining the implementation within their own environments.
+- **As-Is:** This code is provided as-is without warranty or dedicated support.

 Two files do all the work:

 | File                                             | What it is                                  | Where it lives                                    |